 The successful partnership between Elektrobit and Daimler started in 2010.
 Due to a very strong local presence, Elektrobit was quickly able to take over the development environment in a smooth transition.
 Three phases guaranteed the seamless, flowing acquisition of software development and integration by Elektrobit:

 - Pilot projects: accepting responsibility and taking over a variety of functions

 - Complete takeover of responsibility for integration during the active phase of operation

 Elektrobit implemented a constant process and continuous optimizations, e. g., “continuous integration”.
 Elektrobit provided innovation and variant handling (including complexity management) by using the Software Factory, a concept for automated software engineering that ensures efficiency in terms of time, costs, and quality.

 Senior Manager Camera-Systems and Parking-Assistance, Mercedes-Benz Cars, Daimler

-“Thanks to EB’s expertise in developing automotive-grade software for driver assistance, we are able to deliver vehicles with the maximum level of safety, quality, and performance.”
+“Thanks to Elektrobit’s expertise in developing automotive-grade software for driver assistance, we are able to deliver vehicles with the maximum level of safety, quality, and performance.”

 More than 650 version releases with 200 series approvals were delivered on schedule between 2010 and 2017.
 Daimler and Elektrobit benefited from the win-win situation of ISO 26262 (Functional Safety).
 Experts from both companies have worked very closely since 2010, allowing the topic of ISO 26262 to be considered and implemented naturally in the development process.